omaarelsherif/Human-Activity-Recognition-Using-Machine-Learning/README.md

-Human activity recognition is the problem of classifying sequences of data recorded by specialized harnesses or smart phones into known well-defined Human activities, The problem will be solved using K-Nearest-Neighbor (KNN) algorithm where we will train the model on dataset of collection of human activites in order to classifying them based on categories
+Human activity recognition is the problem of classifying sequences of data recorded by specialized harnesses or smart phones into known well-defined Human activities, The problem will be solved using K-Nearest-Neighbor (KNN) algorithm where we will train the model on dataset of collection of human activities in order to classifying them based on categories

 <!-- PREREQUISTIES -->
 ## ➲ Prerequisites